ihebakermi10/Chatbot/README.md

 ![image](https://github.com/ihebakermi10/Chatbot/assets/90511874/fca9d6a5-4ff8-4ba6-b0b8-76cf97ec9f93)

 # Chatbot

+During my tenure at Digital Rogue Wave, I spearheaded the development of the chatbot 'Talk to Digital Rogue Wave,' marking a significant leap forward in client communication.

+👉 Project:

+We engineered an end-to-end system based on Google Palm and Langchain, enabling the chatbot to interact seamlessly with the Digital Rogue Wave database.
+To substantially enhance natural language understanding, we seamlessly integrated "Hugging Face Embeddings" into our system.
+These embeddings are rich vector representations of words and phrases, empowering the chatbot to capture the semantics and context of user queries.

+🚀 Project Highlights:

+💼 Business Nature: Digital Rogue Wave offers IT solutions, encompassing website development and maintenance.

+📊 Managed Data: Inventory, sales, and discounts stored in a MySQL database.

+🧠 Technologies Used:

+- Google Palm LLM
+- Hugging Face Embeddings (enhancing natural language understanding)
+- Streamlit for the user interface
+- Langchain Framework
+- Chromadb as a vector store
+- Few-shot learning

+# Chatbot

 At Digital Rogue Wave, I led the development of the chatbot 'Talk to Digital Rogue Wave,' marking a significant advancement in client communication